WIS-MICC-CellObservatory/FiberThickness/README.md

 1. Scale the image to correct units (assuming the width of the image is equal to imRealLength um)
 2. Segment the film into binary image
 	- Apply background subtraction using rolling ball - this is optional step , that is used by default. for this it is important to set MaxEstimatedWidthUm correctly. the rolling ball size is set to MaxEstimatedWidthUm+10 it is especially important when you use AutoThreshold.
 	- Use either AutoThreshold (Li) or fixed threshold (0-MaxFilmIntensity) note that the fixed threshold values need to change if you use background subtraction
 3. Measure the local thickness of the binary image
 4. Find center line of the film
- 	> Erode the binary film - to achieve better skeletonization, nErode value can be set in 3 ways controled by setErodeValStrategy:
+	- Erode the binary film - to achieve better skeletonization, nErode value can be set in 3 ways controled by setErodeValStrategy:
 	- fixed value (nDefaultErode)
  	- the maximum between (Mean LocThick - 2* Std LocThk)/3  && MinLocThick/3
  	- fixed value or the above value if the default fixed value is smaller by default use nDefaultErode (=20 pixels), but lower this value to (Mean LocThick - 2* Std LocThk)/3 for thinner films
- 	> Skeletonize
+ 	- Skeletonize
- 	> Discard skeleton areas that are up to ignoreBorderSize percent from the image border, if ignoreTopDown=0 , only side borders are ignored, =1: both side and top/bottom borders of the image are ignored
+ 	- Discard skeleton areas that are up to ignoreBorderSize percent from the image border, if ignoreTopDown=0 , only side borders are ignored, =1: both side and top/bottom borders of the image are ignored
- 	> Discard (most of) the perpendicular skeleton segments by:
- 		= breaking the skeleton at branch points
- 		= discarding skeleton segments smaller than MinSkeletonArea (usually perpendicular) = optionally discard segments that are oriented between minAngleToFilter and maxAngleToFilter
+ 	- Discard (most of) the perpendicular skeleton segments by: breaking the skeleton at branch points, discarding skeleton segments smaller than MinSkeletonArea (usually perpendicular), optionally discard segments that are oriented between minAngleToFilter and maxAngleToFilter ,
  		NOTE: it is valid to use the above only if the films were always imaged at horizontal orientation this is controled by filterByAngle
 5. Measure Mean/Median/Modal/Min/Max of Local thickness along the remaining skeleton segments,
    which are assumed to be good approximation for the centerline
 6. Write summary line